Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 Service Areas — “Near Me” Cities

-- Clear timelines — staging, tear-off, dry-in, inspections, and final cleanup.
+- City-specific timelines for staging, tear-off, dry-in, inspections, and final cleanup.

-- Daily magnet sweeps, driveway protection, and photo documentation by phase.
+- Daily magnet sweeps, driveway and landscape protection, and clear updates when conditions affect timing.

 Guides & Recent Projects — Gulf Coast Roofing

-- Require photo documentation by phase: tear-off, deck, dry-in, shingles, details.
+- Photo documentation by phase: tear-off, deck, dry-in, shingles, and critical transitions.

 Roofing FAQ — Southeast Louisiana & Mississippi Gulf Coast